 - Is the claim free of financial pressure?

 - Is the claim free of emotional pressure?

 - Do opposing sources agree with the claim?

 - Is the claim entirely transparent, or is some of it shrouded in secrecy?

 - Is the claim compatible with my experience, or does it contradict my experience?

 - Is the claim directly from the authority, or has it been communicated through a medium that could have distorted it?

-- In the context of the claim, if it is wrong, would the consequence be minimal damage or maximum damage?
+- In the context of the claim, if it is wrong, would the consequences be minimal or catastrophic?